 3. Apply for Your Credentials

-- Paying your application fees
+- Application fees

-How Do I Become a Member of ICF?
+How Do I Become an ICF Member?

 To join ICF as a member, you need to fulfill one of the following requirements:

-- Holding an ICF credential of any level
+- Holding an ICF credential of any level;

 - Being enrolled in such a program